Bypassing adblocking software with Server-Side Ad Insertion and increase ad revenues by up to 25%.

 SSAI: A Solution for Everything?

 Looking at live scenarios, it is obvious that the demand for SSAI will vary over time.
 To cope with these fluctuations, a highly scalable architecture that handles just-in-time ad insertion is required.
-As manifests must be created according to the inputs (around personalization) from ad providers, a virtualized solution (hosted either in a cloud infrastructure or in a managed on-premise setup) capable of immediate auto-scaling will be needed.
+As manifests must be created according to the inputs (around personalization) from ad providers, a virtualized solution (hosted either in cloud infrastructure or in a managed on-premise setup) capable of immediate auto-scaling will be needed.